ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 ## How volume bandwidth is allocated
 {: #cp-storage-bandwidth-allocate}

-Bandwidth that is available to the VSI is split between attached block storage volumes and networking.
+Bandwidth that is available to the VSI is split between attached Block Storage volumes and networking.
 The initial volume and network bandwidth allocation depends on the [instance profile](/docs/vpc?topic=vpc-profiles) and the bandwidth ratio that you selected for your instance.

 The allocation of the instance's total bandwidth can be adjusted, balancing between network bandwidth and volume bandwidth.
 If you do not specify the initial volume and network bandwidth allocation, then 25% of total instance bandwidth is allocated to volume bandwidth and 75% is allocated to network bandwidth.